barbarafux/events/readme.md

 # Events App

 This is the first draft of an event listing app.
 The app is another step forward to achieve my goal to learn to program.
-I am happy for ever kind of input and help.
+I am happy for every kind of input and help.

 ## Resources
 [Bootstrap](http://getbootstrap.com/) for the layout